pooky-labs/smart-contracts/docs/Pookyball.md

 function getBallInfo(uint256 tokenId) external view returns (struct BallInfo)
 ```

-Ball information of a particular Pooky Ball.
+Ball information of a particular Pookyball.

 _Requirements:
 - Ball {tokenId} should exist (minted and not burned)._